RAF Great Ashfield: 385th Bombardment Group (Heavy)

 The group flew Boeing B-17 Flying Fortresses as part of the Eighth Air Force's strategic bombing campaign.

-The 385th BG operated primarily as a strategic bombardment organization until the war ended, striking such targets as industrial areas, air bases, oil refineries, and communications centers in Germany, France, Poland, Belgium, the Netherlands and Norway.
+The 385th BG operated primarily as a strategic bombardment organization until the war ended, striking such targets as industrial areas, air bases, oil refineries, and communications centres in Germany, France, Poland, Belgium, the Netherlands and Norway.
 The group received a Distinguished Unit Citation for bombing an aircraft factory at Regensburg on 17 August 1943 after a long hazardous flight over enemy territory.

 The group led the 4th Bomb Wing a great distance through heavy and damaging opposition for the successful bombardment of an aircraft repair plant at Zwickau on 12 May 1944, being awarded another DUC for this performance.
 Other strategic targets included aircraft factories in Oschersleben and Marienburg, battery works in Stuttgart, airfields in Beauvais and Chartres, oil refineries in Ludwigshafen and Merseburg, and marshalling yards in Munich and Oranienburg.

 Sometimes supported ground forces and struck interdictory targets.
 Attacked coastline defences in June 1944 in preparation for the Normandy invasion and hit marshalling yards and choke points during the landing on D-Day.
 Bombed enemy positions in support of ground forces at Saint-Lô in July 1944.
 Attacked German communications and fortifications during the Battle of the Bulge, December 1944-January 1945.
-Bombed troop concentrations and communications centers in Germany and France, March–April 1945, to assist the final thrust into Germany.
+Bombed troop concentrations and communications centres in Germany and France, March–April 1945, to assist the final thrust into Germany.

 On 6 March 1944 raid to Berlin (the most costly mission the Eighth ever carried out) the 3rd Division commander, Brigadier General Russell Wilson, took off from Great Ashfield in a radar-equipped B-17 in a leading group of the 385th.
 All of the 385th aircraft returned safely ... all that is except the one carrying General Wilson which was seen to take several hits from flak setting one engine on fire.
 Although four of the crew managed to parachute to safety (including Medal of Honor hero First Lieutenant John C. Morgan), eight of the others were killed when the bomber exploded.

-After V-E Day, the 385th Bomb Group hauled prisoners of war from Germany to Allied centers and flew food to the Netherlands.
+After V-E Day, the 385th Bomb Group hauled prisoners of war from Germany to Allied centres and flew food to the Netherlands.
 The group returned to Sioux Falls AAF South Dakota on 28 August 1945 and was inactivated.